theptrk/learnhapi/README.md

 ## Favorites

 - Hapi does not allow conflicting routes!

--- New favorite error -> Error: New rout: 1 conflicts with existing: /
+> New favorite error -> Error: New rout: 1 conflicts with existing: /

+- Helpers can be useful for templating